RitamRoa/Roa.ai/README.md

 basically learnt on api calling on how you can efficietly use it my roa.py file is perfect for that.
 Used ai for setting up flask and frontend i have hosted backend in google cloud, link : https://roa-expert-system-115413225766.asia-south1.run.app just open the index.html, wont work if you open up the above link.
-Used ai for setting up dockerfile cuz i knew too less about it.
+Used ai for setting up dockerfile cuz i knew too less about it. only 50 requests gemini bro please increase i want this to be used by my friends more:((((

 ## what?

-so it is more of a fact-checker, the thing is right now it might be very vulnerable to prompt injections, i need to fix that up. as of 16th august: now should work if you open up the index
+so it is more of a fact-checker, the thing is : right now it might be very vulnerable to prompt injections, i need to fix that up. as of 16th august: now should work if you open up the index and when you download the apk... might be few bugs need to fix that up (ui also)

 ## how?